Killer Dwarfs: History

-On May 26, 2014, the band was returning home after concluding a US tour at the Rocklahoma festival in Pryor, OK.
-While passing through a construction zone along Interstate 70 in Indiana, the band's pick-up truck, driven by Fenton, struck two other vehicles and crashed into a ditch.
+On May 26, 2014, the band was returning home after concluding a US tour at the Rocklahoma festival in Pryor, Oklahoma.
+While passing through a construction zone along Interstate 70 in Indiana, the band's pick-up truck, driven by drummer Johnny Fenton, struck two other vehicles and crashed into a ditch.
 Graham was airlifted to a hospital in Terre Haute where he received 24 stitches to close a gash on the left side of his forehead.
 The rest of the band walked away with cuts and bruises.
 In a radio interview a month later, Graham said he was healing well, but the area around the gash was still completely numb.

 On January 5, 2018, it was announced that Killer Dwarfs had signed to Megadeth bassist David Ellefson's EMP Label Group, which would release a Killer Dwarfs' live album called NO GUFF.
 EMP also announced that it would reissue the band's independently released START@ONE and vocalist Graham's solo debut Wireless, plus new 2019 studio albums from Killer Dwarfs and Russ Dwarf.